 AT&T to acquire Time Warner

-AT&T’s (T) has proposed an acquisition of Time Warner (TWX) in a stock-and-cash transaction valued at $107.50 per Time Warner share.
-The proposed transaction is subject to approvals by Time Warner’s shareholders, regulatory approvals, and other customary closing conditions.
+AT&T (T) has announced a definitive agreement to acquire Time Warner (TWX) in a stock-and-cash transaction valued at $107.50 per Time Warner share.
+The proposed transaction is subject to approval by Time Warner’s shareholders, regulatory approvals, and other customary closing conditions.

-Charter (CHTR) recently acquired Time Warner Cable for ~$60 billion.
-The DOJ (Department of Justice) approved the deal in 2016, as it didn’t view the scale of the merged company as sufficient enough to tip the market the way the Comcast–Time Warner Cable combination could have.
+Charter (CHTR) acquired Time Warner Cable for ~$60 billion.
+The US Department of Justice approved the deal in 2016, as it didn’t view the scale of the merged company as sufficient enough to tip the market in the way that the Comcast–Time Warner Cable combination would have.

 Comcast’s (CMCSA) attempt to acquire Time Warner Cable for ~$45 billion failed due to strong regulatory objections.
-It was believed that the combined companies would reduce competition, as they directly competed in each other’s markets.
+It was believed that the combined company would reduce competition, as the companies directly competed in each other’s markets.

-Comcast’s acquisition of a 51% stake in NBCUniversal from General Electric (GE) was approved by the FCC (Federal Communications Commission) after a 13-month review.
+Comcast is another company whose acquisition of a 51% stake in NBCUniversal from General Electric (GE) for ~$39 billion was approved by the Federal Communications Commission after a 13-month review.
 Comcast, a leading cable distributor, wanted to own entertainment and news cable channels.

-The AT&T–Time Warner deal will create a vertically integrated company in the content and distribution market, rather than the horizontal integration of a direct competitor, which would be more problematic from a regulatory standpoint.
+The AT&T–Time Warner deal will create a vertically integrated company in terms of content and distribution, rather than a horizontal integration of a direct competitor, which would be more problematic from a regulatory standpoint.